opengovfoundation/hr-manual/markdown/manual.md

 ### Tools & Services We Use

-#### Teamwork
+#### Flow
-For daily status updates, project planning, and task management.
-If you need another team member to do something, please assign them a task on Teamwork.
+For project planning and task management.
+If you need another team member to do something, please assign them a task on Flow.
 Tech support issues on America Decoded sites should be logged as tasks under the "State Decoded" project.

 #### Slack
-For team chat.
+For team chat and daily status updates.

 #### UberConference
 For group calls.
 Please enter calls on the Phone Conference calendar to avoid double-booking the line.